U.S. flag

 ***If you are a veteran interested in VA’s Remote Temperature Monitoring Program for Amputation Prevention this program is currently recommended for our highest risk patients who have sensory neuropathy (numbness in their feet) as well as a history of foot ulcers, lower extremity amputations, or Charcot foot.
 In addition, some patients may not benefit from the program if they have conditions that don’t allow their body to show inflammation such as poor blood flow or certain autoimmune conditions.
 The best way to find out if your facility has this program and if you are eligible is to contact your local Podiatry provider.
 If you are not currently following with Podiatry you can talk to your Primary Care Provider to see if you would benefit from a Podiatry referral.***

-One in four Veterans has diabetes.
-Last year, VA treated 75,000 Diabetic Foot Ulcers (DFU), which accounted for 80% of non-traumatic amputations, resulting in a cost of $3.2 billion.
+More than one in four Veterans has diabetes.
+Last year, VA treated nearly 40,000 new Diabetic Foot Ulcers (DFU), which accounted for 80% of non-traumatic amputations, resulting in a cost of over $1 billion.
 VHAIE's "National Initiative to End Diabetic Limb loss", has designed and tested a new care model in DFU prevention.
 Since COVID, we have shifted from traditional in-clinic treatment, to virtual-based prevention.

 This innovation is scaling widely with the support of national stakeholders.
 See more scaling innovations.